darrenjcarrillo/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+      Middleware & Routes

 - [ ] Describe Middleware?
+      Middleware is a function thats sits in the middle between a request and the final intended destination.

 - [ ] Describe a Resource?
+      Database?

-- [ ] What can the API return to help clients know if a request was successful?
+* [ ] What can the API return to help clients know if a request was successful? return a status code 200

-- [ ] How can we partition our application into sub-applications?
+* [ ] How can we partition our application into sub-applications?

+Create different directory for API - Handles the API CREATE directory for Routes, and Middleware Erros

 ## Project Setup